 Your privacy will be respected.
 I will not share your name or contact with any person or business, ever.

-Please note that as this opportunity is sponsored by Live Textiles and Tuckaway Farm, Apiary & Apothecary.
-A large part of the library and a second exhibition opportunity is sponsored by the Craft Council of Newfoundland and Labrador.
+Please note that as this opportunity is sponsored by us and Tuckaway Farm, Apiary & Apothecary.
+A large part of the library is sponsored by the Craft Council of Newfoundland and Labrador.
 The choice of applicant will be entirely up to the discretion of Megan Samms and family.

 Equal opportunity will be given to any and all person interested in applying.